peteGSX-Projects/.github/README.md

-# .github
+# Pete's Projects

-Organisation wide templates
+This repo is to hold the various templates and defaults for all my repos and projects.